neurons-inc/Neurons-Frontend-test/README.md

 > Where should I send back the result when I'm done?

 Fork this repo and share the repo with the hiring manager via email when you think you are done.
-There is no deadline for this task unless otherwise noted to you directly.
+There is no deadline for this task unless otherwise noted to you directly. **You can make the fork private too**.
+Just let the hiring manager know so they can send you and email address to add them as contributor.

 > What if I have a question?